 Anurag (Ragi) Singh

-Ragi Singh is head of our India team, our automotive manufacturing sector team and, as an ex-professional cricketer, an integral member of our sports practice.
+Ragi Singh is head of our India team, our automotive manufacturing and electric vehicle groups, and, as an ex-professional cricketer, an integral member of our sports practice.

 Ragi works with clients to devise and implement their corporate strategy be that by way of a restructuring, growing inorganically through M&A activity (in the UK and overseas) or organically by highlighting commercial opportunities (often arising from his or the firm's own network or legislative change).